Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Current Ethics-Related Challenges

 A different set of privacy issues emerges when we consider the commercial deployment of an abusive language filter.
 In contrast to research studies, which typically involve relatively small convenience samples of public data, a large-scale system in deployment would require access to the personal data of all users on a given platform.
-However, this privacy issue is not specific to abusive language detection, and numerous solutions have been proposed, including federated learning \cite{konevcny2016federated,yang2019federated} and edge computing \cite{shi2016edge}.
+However, this privacy issue is not specific to abusive language detection, and numerous solutions have been proposed, including federated learning \shortcite{konevcny2016federated,yang2019federated} and edge computing \shortcite{shi2016edge}.
 The basic principle behind these techniques is to avoid sending user information to the cloud (i.e., an external server) for processing.
 Instead, training \textit{data} for the model remains on each individual's device, and only the model \textit{parameters} are stored in the cloud, sent to the device, updated on the user's data, and sent back to the cloud using encrypted communication.
-Another approach to protecting user privacy is Secure Multi-Party Computation, which was used by \citeA{reich2019privacy} to demonstrate an example of privacy-preserving hate speech detection in personal text messages.
+Another approach to protecting user privacy is Secure Multi-Party Computation, which was used by \shortciteA{reich2019privacy} to demonstrate an example of privacy-preserving hate speech detection in personal text messages.

 Another issue related to user privacy and online abuse is the practice of ``doxxing'', or publishing private information about a person online (such as their home address), typically in order to subject that person to harassment.
-Very little research so far has considered the automated detection of such behaviour. \citeA{jurgens-etal-2019-just} argue that the NLP community has thus far focused on a too-narrow definition of online abuse, and should branch out to both more subtle forms of abuse, such as microaggressions, and more severe threats to safety and personal privacy, such as doxxing.
+In this sense, privacy is closely related to safety and security.
+Very little research so far has considered the automated detection of such behaviour. \shortciteA{jurgens-etal-2019-just} argue that the NLP community has thus far focused on a too-narrow definition of online abuse, and should branch out to both more subtle forms of abuse, such as microaggressions, and more severe threats to safety and personal privacy, such as doxxing.